+This page is designed to provide an overview of Norfolk Public Schools' (NPS) annual budgeting process.
 Schools and administrative operations are funded by a fiscal year budget which is in effect from July 1 through June 30 of the following year.
-The operating budget funds all educational programs and the related services that serve 27,000 NPS students.
+The operating budget funds all educational programs and the related services that serve 27,500 NPS students.
 Each year the development of a fiscal year budget is roughly a seven-month process.
 Here's a summary of major steps along the way:

-- Step 1: Beginning as early as September and extending through January, a collaborative development process is underway.
-First, staff from the Budget Office meet with Departments to discuss needs and priorities.
+Step 1: Beginning as early as October and extending through January, a collaborative development process is underway.
+First, staff from the Budget Office meets with Departments to discuss needs and priorities.
 Ultimately, the Superintendent and the Executive Leadership Team take this work into account and then work collaboratively to shape a budget built on the foundation of the School Board and Division priorities.
-These are outlined below. - Step 2: The collaboration between the Superintendent and the Executive Leadership team leads to the development of the Superintendent's Proposed Educational Plan and Budget, which is presented to the School Board in February. - Step 3: The School Board then considers the Superintendent's Proposed Educational Plan and Budget, makes modifications, if necessary, and adopts a budget proposal.
-By state code, this budget must be submitted to the City Council on or before April 1 of each year. - Step 4: The City Manager, with staff considers the School Board budget proposal and recommends an operating budget proposal that encompasses both city and school services to City Council for consideration, usually in the March-April timeframe. - Step 5: City Council deliberates on the City Manager's proposal with the goal of adopting a combined city-schools operating budget in May (actual Council adoption occurred in June). - Step 6: In mid-to-late May the School Board adopts a final operating budget based on any changes in funding approved by the City Council (actual adoption by School Board occurred in June). - Step 7: Changes that increase or decrease the total adopted budget require approval of both the School Board and City Council.
+These are outlined below.

+Step 2: The collaboration between the Superintendent and the Executive Leadership team leads to the development of the Superintendent's Proposed Educational Plan and Budget, which is presented to the School Board in March.

+Step 3: The School Board then considers the Superintendent's Proposed Educational Plan and Budget, makes modifications, if necessary, and adopts a budget proposal.
+By state code, this budget must be submitted to City Council on or before April 1 of each year.

+Step 4: The City Manager and City staff review the School Board's adopted budget proposal and develop a combined city-schools operating budget proposal that is then presented to City Council for consideration, usually in the March-April timeframe.

+Step 5: City Council deliberates on the City Manager's proposal with the goal of adopting a combined city-schools operating budget in May.

+Step 6: In mid-to-late May the School Board adopts a final operating budget based on any changes in funding approved by City Council.

+Step 7: Changes that increase or decrease the total adopted budget require approval of both School Board and City Council.

-Public input plays a vital role in developing a fiscal year budget for NPS.
+It is important to note that public input plays a vital role the development of a fiscal year budget for NPS.
 Throughout the year, departments hear from stakeholders on issues and needs important to them.
 These become important discussion points as the Executive Leadership team organizes to begin the budget development process, both for their departmental budgets and the overall school division operating budget.
 Likewise, members of the School Board in their various interactions with the community also take note of what their constituents feel should be NPS' financial priorities.
 In addition, organized, systemic opportunities for comment are offered in the form of public hearings.
 Information about the operating budget is also disseminated in various ways, most notably through the school division's website.